-Robert Mugabe - hero, or villain?
+Robert Mugabe - hero or villain?

 And just to be sure, violence was unleashed to preserve his grip on power.

-In order to protect his supporters, Mr Tsvangirai pulled out of the second round and although Mr Mugabe was forced to share power with his long-time rival for four years, he remains president of the country he has governed since 1980.
+In order to save the lives of his supporters, Mr Tsvangirai pulled out of the second round and although Mr Mugabe was forced to share power with his long-time rival for four years, he remained president.

+He even won another election, in 2013, as Mr Tsvangirai had lost a lot of credibility during his years working with Mr Mugabe.

 The key to understanding Mr Mugabe is the 1970s guerrilla war where he made his name.